Queen of Enfield, Sissy Lea, Opens Drag Queen Inspired Garden Designed by Capel Manor College Student

-Capel Manor College is London’s only specialist environmental college, offering a diverse range of full and part-time courses in further and higher education for young people and adults.
+Capel Manor College is London’s environmental college, offering a diverse range of full and part-time courses in further and higher education for young people and adults.
 We embrace and promote inclusivity in land-based careers.

 The College plays a vital role in the green agenda for the capital, equipping the next generation of land-based sector workers with the skills and knowledge needed to help preserve and protect London’s wildlife, national parks, and green spaces.

 If students are looking for the next step after school, considering a career change or want to further their existing skills, they are taught by exceptional, industry-experienced tutors and gain renowned qualifications valued by land-based employers across the world.

 As part of their studies, our students have the unique opportunity to obtain real-world experience and help take care of the College’s estates, gardens, farms, zoos and commercial businesses.